By: Grace Hancock

 Tampa Bay’s Response: Wrong-Way Detection Systems

-Since 2014, the Florida Department of Transportation (FDOT) has been installing wrong-way detection systems as preventative measures against wrong-way car crashes all around the Tampa Bay area.
+Since 2014, the Florida Department of Transportation (FDOT) has been installing wrong-way detection systems.
+These systems act as preventative measures against wrong-way car crashes all around the Tampa Bay area.
 These wrong-way detection systems include radar detection that goes off if a driver gets onto the interstate going the wrong way.
 The radar detection also sets off flashing lights to caution other drivers on the road and alerts the Florida Highway Patrol.

 FDOT spokesperson Kris Carson says: “The goal is to have pretty much everything covered on I-275 north of I-4.
 And we prioritize these ramps based on their geometric[ity]; if they are possibly confusing to motorists, by crash data that we have, if they are near a lot of bars and restaurants, and entertainment venues where we know there could be some drunk driving arrests.”